 In order to calculate the actual value of the ETF at any time during the day, you would utilize the available creation unit.
 The creation unit is utilized for building any model around ETF pricing.
 It shows the exact basket that must be delivered to the issuer in order to receive ETF shares during a creation.

 The NAV of an ETF is represented in share price terms.
 This is why you would be dividing the asset totals by shares outstanding and the creation unit calculations by the creation unit share amount.

-Cash and Estimated Cash
+Cash and estimated cash

-For the standard equity ETFs, there are two cash numbers published daily, the total cash and the estimated cash.
+For the standard equity ETFs, there are 2 cash numbers published daily, the total cash and the estimated cash.
 The quoting ticker conventions are TC and EU respectively.
 These are published as actual amounts in dollars per creation unit.
 For a fund showing a total cash number of $1,000 and having 250,000 shares outstanding with a 50,000 share creation unit size, the total amount of cash in the fund is $5,000.
 This would be calculated with the equation:

 Cash in Fund = Shares Outstanding/CU Shares x Total Cash